Dinner Guests at Centennial Celebration, West Virginia University

 'Acting WVU President Harry B. Heflin (left), Mrs. Heflin (second from left), Dr. Irvin Stewart (right), and Mrs. Stewart are pictured just after Dr. Stewart made the main address as spokesman for the twelve professors honored at the Faculty Honors Convocation Mar.
 7, 1967.'

-Richard C. Hottelet Delivers a Speech at West Virginia University
+44. CBS Correspondent Richard C. Hottelet Speaking at a West Virginia University Centennial Event

 'Famed CBS correspondent Richard C. Hottelet is shown at the Mar.
 13, 1967 International Emphasis Series Program.
 Also shown are Donovan H. Bond, exec. dir. of the 100th Ann. observance (left), and Roman Verhaalen, Dean of the Kanawha Valley Graduate Center (right).'